-Welcome to ASLI FOOD PROJECT ft.
-Indonesia — where one country’s plants are another person’s treasure hunt.
-Explore our work and join the adventure by following us.
+Welcome to ASLI FOOD PROJECT — Explore our work and join the adventure by following us!

 Here’s an ingredient you can’t find in your local grocery store, not even in Indonesia — the kenari nut.
 After our visit to Pulau Alor in NTT, we foresee this nut becoming the next biggest star in the global food market very soon.
 Be one of the first to learn about how it is harvested …